Azure/durabletask/samples/DistributedTraceSample/README.md

     .Build();
 ```

-For Application Insights, add an app setting with the name `AZURE_MONITOR_CONNECTION_STRING`.
-If you are running this locally, then add an environment variable.
-If you are running this in Azure, then add an app setting under **Configuration** in the portal.
+For **Application Insights**, add an app setting with the name `AZURE_MONITOR_CONNECTION_STRING`.
+If you are running this locally, then add it as an environment variable.
+If you are running this in Azure, then add it under the **Configuration** page in the portal.
 The value should be the Application Insights resource connection string.

 ## Run the application